 Not only is the parker a long-lasting blade due to the coatings, but they are also very sharp.
 The factory says that they hone them twice which is basically a process to make the edge as straight and sharp as possible.
 I generally swap out my razor after every shave.
 I might get 2-3 shaves out of a feather, but that's it.
 I can get 3-5 good shaves out of these.

 The Best Value Safety Razor Blade

 Astra Platinum Safety Razor Blades

-Astra is a simple safety razor that you can depend on.
+Astra is a simple razor that you can depend on.
 They don’t do a lot of marketing on the boxes and their product is very simple and straight forward.
-This is the razor your father’s father used and likely the safety razor blade that your children will use.
+This is the razor your father’s father used and likely the blade that your children will use.

 Like most other quality brands they are platinum coated to add durability to the cutting edge.
 I haven’t used Astra blades in some time, but from what I remember the quality is good for the price and you’re not likely to find anything with this level of reputation for a cheaper price.

 I think the factory is in Russia so I assume the steel is probably Russian as well.